-CEO1 Discuss the concept and scope of environment education and its relation to humanbeings CEO2 managementand blochversity conservation.
-CEO3 Highlight various global environmental issues and concerns and their management CEO4 Appreciate the initiatives by various agencies for environment education
+CEO1 Discuss the concept and scope of environment education and its relation to CEOI humanbeings CECA Examine the role of community participation for sustainable resource CEO2 managementand biodiversity conservation.
+Highlight various global environmental issues and concerns and their management CEO 3 Appreciate the initiatives by various agencies for environment education CEO 4

 - Falmer Press CEE (1987).
 Joy of Learning: Handbook of EnvironmentalEducation Activities - NCERT (2005).
 National Curriculum Framework.
 New Delhi:NCERT. - NCERT (2005).
-Syllabus for Elementary Classes, Volume I. New Delhi:NCERT. - NCERT (2008).
-Source Book on Assessment for Classes I-V, Environmental Studies,New Delhi: NCERT. - Sarabhai V.K. et al. (2007).
-Tbilisi to Ahmadabad The Journey of Environmental Education-A Source book, Centre for Environment Education,Ahmadabad. - SCERT (2011).
+Syllabus for Elementary Classes, Volume I. New Delhi: NCERT. - NCERT (2008).
+Source Book on Assessment for Classes I-V, Environmental Studies, New Delhi: NCERT. - Sarabhai V.K. et al. (2007).
+Tbilisi to Ahmadabad The Journey of Environmental Education-A Source book, Centre for Environment Education, Ahmadabad. - SCERT (2011).
 Paryavaranadhyayan aur vigyanshikshan, D.El.Ed.-ODL Course: Chhattisgarh. - Springer (2006).
 Science Literacy in Primary Schools and Pre-Schools. - The Green teacher (1997).
-Ideas, Experiences and Learning in Educating for the environment: Centre for EnvironmentEducation - UNESCO (1990).
+Ideas, Experiences and Learning in Educating forthe environment: Centre for EnvironmentEducation - UNESCO (1990).
 An Environmental Education Approach to the Training of Middle Level - UNICEF (2008).
 Best Practice Guidelines for teaching Environmental Studies in Maldivia Primary Schools:UNICEF.

-Course Title: Creating an Inclusive School Course Code: BED210
+Course Title: Creating an Inclusive School Credits: 2

-Credits: 2
+• To familiarize student- teachers with the concept of Inclusive Education and appreciate its Philosophy in the context of Education for All.

-- To familiarize student- teachers with the concept of Inclusive Education and appreciate its Philosophy in the context of Education for All. - To identify and address the diverse needs of all learners. - To acquaint with the trends and issues in Inclusive Education - To develop capacity of student- teachers for creating an inclusive School - To appreciate various inclusive practices to promote Inclusion in the classroom
+- To identify and address the diverse needs of all learners. - To acquaint with the trends and issues in Inclusive Education - To develop capacity of student- teachers for creating an inclusive School - To appreciate various inclusive practices to promote Inclusion in the classroom